Exjade Side Effects

 Not all side effects for Exjade may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to deferasirox: oral tablet for suspension

-Along with its needed effects, deferasirox (the active ingredient contained in Exjade) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by deferasirox (the active ingredient contained in Exjade).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking deferasirox:More common
+You should check with your doctor immediately if any of these side effects occur when taking deferasirox:More common

 - Abdominal pain

 - voice changes

 - dark-colored urine